 SRT (Secure Reliable Transport) was specifically designed to address these issues and the purpose of the protocol is very simple – to reliably get video content from point A to point B over the internet and protect it with encryption.

-SRT enables streamers to tune latency all the way down to 10s of milliseconds for cross continental video links – a critical feature which enables workflows for interactive, bi-directional interviews and remote production for example.
+SRT enables streamers to tune latency all the way down to 10s of milliseconds for cross-continental video links – a critical feature that enables workflows for interactive, bi-directional interviews and remote production for example.

 SRT Statistics: Know Your Network

 Not only does SRT enable the secure transport of your video content, it constantly monitors and measures the bandwidth between the two endpoints, providing a whole host of useful statistics, from the number of lost packets to the estimated link bandwidth, latency, and round-trip time.

 The statistics generated provide valuable insight into your network and stream’s conditions.
 Armed with a deeper understanding of these statistics, you can better tune and optimize your SRT streaming performance.